luizClaudioMendes/KotlinForJavaDevelopers/Materia.md

 I can use it, but I do it with care in order not to confuse the readers of your code.

+### Solution: Safe casts

+In this task, we need to define a variable so that the first cast returned as null and the second one, cast to a nullable type throw an exception.

+    val s = "abc"
+    println (s as?
+Int) //null
+    println (s as Int?) //exception

+This task is a good illustration for the difference between safe cast and there regular cast to an nullable type.

+     println (s as?
+Int) //null
+        println (s as Int?) //exception

+Any variable that stores not an integer value will do the job.

+So for instance, in this example you define a string, and after that, if you just use safe cast, then you get null as a result because that's how safe cast work.

+If it doesn't cast, it's simpler transfer null.

+But the difference with the custom nullable type is that if your variable cannot be casted to a nullable type, then you'll have here ClassCastException that the cast is impossible.

+So there's the difference between this safe cast and the custom nullable type.